ailadson/tempest_app/README.md

 * **RESTful API** - All data is created, modified, or destroyed through a RESTful API.
 The endpoints are defined in `routes.js`.
 It's pretty standard; I use the common HTTP verbs and common URL patterns for matching.
 Everything is name-spaced under `/api/`.
 I made the assumption that the API would only be used by the app, and so I've implemented a csfr protection to prevent malicious, foreign requests.
 If called for, I could develop an key system that allows other sites to use the API.

 * **The Database** - I used a Sqlite3 database, but it's very extendable because I used an ORM called Sequelize.
 I chose Sqlite3 for speed of development, but, because I'm using an ORM, the database could easily be updated to fit new requirements.
-There are three files in the `db/` directory:
+There are three files in the `db/` directory that I want to point out:
   1. `db_connection.js` - Sets up and interfaces with Sequelize.
   2. `models.js` - defines all the models used in the app.
   3. `reset.js` - resets the database.
 This is automatically run if you run the test cases.